10 Snakes With Bats In Their Diets

 © Wikimedia Commons User: Mathae – CC BY 2.5

-The Cuban boa has by far the most bat-munching sightings to its name.
-It’s the sole large boa (there’s a bunch of dwarf boas) on the island of Cuba, and particularly likes forest areas.
-Search hard within those forests, and you’ll find dark, dripping caves which the Cuban boa lurks in silently to ambush bat colonies.
+Alongside the Puerto Rican boa, the Cuban boa has by far the most bat-munching sightings to its name.
+It’s the only large boa found on the island of Cuba, and is most common within forest areas.
+Search hard within those forests, and you’ll find dark, dripping limestone caves, which the Cuban boa lurks in silently to ambush bat colonies.

-Cuban boas have strong enough tails to dangle from stalactites or even the cave entrance itself.
-They then wait for the bat colony to activate at night, and sweep past in a maelstrom.
-The Cuban boa either seizes a bat when it touches them, or opens its mouth and allows a bat to get caught.
+Despite their size, Cuban boas have strong enough tails to dangle from stalactites, or even the cave entrance itself.
+They then wait patiently for the bat colony to activate at night, which sweeps past in a maelstrom.
+Cuban boas either seize a bat the moment it touches them, or open their mouths extremely wide and allow a bat to get caught.
+With hundreds of bats in an average roost, hunting is incredibly easy for this snake.

 The Cuban boa shares one of its favourite species with the tiger ratsnake: the Jamaican fruit-eating bat.
-Others confirmed include Cuban fruit-eating bats, fruit flower bats, buffy flower bats, and Antillean ghost-faced bats.
-These caves can also become communal bases for Cuban boas, with 8 resting together at once.
+Other confirmed prey include Cuban fruit-eating bats, fruit flower bats, buffy flower bats, and Antillean ghost-faced bats.
+These caves can also become communal bases for Cuban boas, with 8 sometimes resting together at once.

 4 Forest flame snake